NVComputing/nvcomputingsite/resources/usaco.md

 **Brute force** is usually sufficient to pass most bronze problems (you do not have nearly as many efficiency concerns as the upper levels.
 To pass, you must be able to:
-*   Solve and interpret a programming problem.
+* Interpret a programming problem.
-*   Know / be able to create basic algorithms and logic
+* Know / be able to create basic algorithms and logic.
     * Looping, arrays, internal algorithms
+* Know / be able to transfer your own thoughts to code.

 ## Silver